MahiAlJawad/CustomButtonBuilderPatternModifier-SwiftUI/README.md

 > In this case the view will not ask for any other color-changing properties as this view does not need color-changing

-Again, those who wants to use color changing button only they will provide the color changing data supplier
+Again, those who want to use color changing button only they will provide the color-changing data supplier

 ```swift
 CustomButton("Multicolor button")